Shire Cruisers Information Pack

 Stoppages and Restrictions

 Sign up here (you need to scroll down) to receive email alerts from CRT on your phone, keeping you up to the minute on any emergency restrictions and closures.
+This also covers Strong Stream Conditions, when after heavy rainfall the rivers are running too fast for safe navigation.

 Maps, Guides and Apps